About the Author

 I am a student of Chögyam Trungpa Rinpoche.
 Trungpa Rinpoche often took LSD with small groups of his students.
 It was a very intimate and direct teaching encounter.
 I am sorry I never had the opportunity to share that experience with him, as so many of my friends have.
 It is this connection with my root guru that inspired me to attempt to meditate with LSD.
 Now I understand why he loved it.

-I completed my full Kagyu ngondro, Vajrayogini practice, and fire pujas.
+I completed the full Kagyu ngondro, Vajrayogini practice, and fire pujas.
 I completed Chakrasamvara practice on solitary retreats.
 Throughout those practices, I didn't understand the nature of mind, so the methods were ineffective in liberating me from confusion and suffering.
 I had problems with alcohol, and my relationship communication skills were poor.
 I felt stuck since Trungpa Rinpoche was no longer alive to explain it.

 In 2001, I read Tulku Urgyen's book As It Is Volume II.
 On page 209, I read this paragraph and tried it out.